 1. Keep up on preventive care and health screenings

 Why should you stay on top of your annual preventive care?
 Simply put, these appointments help identify if you have risk factors or early signs of heart disease.
 Catching potential problems early means that you may be able to fix things before they get worse.

 2. Know your numbers

-There are a lot of measurements that may signal you have a higher risk of heart disease.
+There are a lot of measurements that may signal you have a higher risk of heart disease and your heart is aging faster than the rest of your body.
 Work with your doctor to understand what your numbers should be for blood pressure, blood sugar, cholesterol and body mass index (BMI) – and ways to keep them in line.